luccasbarros/GuestListApp/README.md

 ### Functionalities
 You can create a guest list to a party or something similar, and it separate the guests in two type guests: under-aged and over 18.
 If the guest is under-aged, the app move the guest to "forbidden guest" list.
-Then, the guest control becomes a facilitator.
+Then, the guest control becomes easier.

 ### Installation
 * 1.You can clone this repository to get the code and start with the index.html